 I generally try to employ Free and Open Source Software.
 I advocate, where possible and reasonable, to make software easily accessible to the public.
 In an academic setting, this is a direct equivalent to the mission of experimental reproducibility so important to the physical sciences.
 Virtually every profession relies on a stack of open source software.
 For example, as of writing this down, there are over 60 million users on GitHub, 30 million users on GitLab, and 10 million users on BitBucket.
 Obviously, there is an enormous amount of overlap here, but this is merely one statistic of how consequential and engrained open source software is (in fact, GitLab is FOSS itself).
 Almost every programming position out there strongly recommends having experience with Git, so contributing to open source software certainly helps you professionally.
 In fact, many job postings say that these contributions are a plus on your resume.

 Virtually everything we interact with on the internet today is being powered or served by Linux, which is generally free software.
-Python, Julia, GNU/R, Clang, LLVM, and OpenJDK are all free software (which covers the majority of my computational experience, notably omitting Matlab, Mathematica, and some flavors of SQL).
+Python, Julia, GNU/R, Clang, LLVM, and OpenJDK are all free software (which covers the majority of my computational experience, notably omitting Matlab, Mathematica, CUDA, and some flavors of SQL).
 Virtually every modern web browser (Google Chrome, Brave, Vivaldi, Edge) is built on open-source Chromium (with the only notable emission being the free and open source FireFox).
-Many services (Slack, VS Code, Atom, Spotify) are built on Electron, which is arguably the most influential piece of user-experience focused software of the past ten years.
-There are many very successful companies from all walks of life that have thrived on creating large deposits of FOSS such as: Canonical, Overleaf, Microsoft, Google, and Julia Computing (my former employer).
+Many services (Slack, VS Code, Atom, Spotify) are built on Electron, which is arguably the most influential piece of user-experience focused software since the turn of the millenium.
+There are many very successful companies from all walks of life that have thrived on creating large deposits of FOSS such as: Canonical, Overleaf, Microsoft, Google, and JuliaHub (my former employer).
 All this to say-- consider open sourcing your next project and supporting open source software in other ways.
 Due to the wealth of resources out there to help you, it can be mutually beneficial to both you and the greater community.